 About the Award:

 To honor Simon’s achievements, the Competitive Enterprise Institute (CEI) established the Julian L. Simon Memorial Award in 2001.
 The recipient of the prize is an individual whose work continues to promote the vision of man as the ultimate resource.

 The award is forged in the shape of a leaf.
 Simon admired nature and included dried leaves — which die every fall and are renewed every spring — in his correspondence.
 The veins of the leaf are chromium, copper, nickel, tin, and tungsten.
 The five metals featured in a famous 1980 bet with environmentalist Paul Ehrlich.
 Based on his positive theory about natural resources, Simon bet Ehrlich the price of the metals would decline over a decade even if the world’s population grew.
 Ten years later, Julian Simon won the bet.

-The award is traditionally presented at CEI’s annual dinner in Washington, D.C.
+The award is presented at the Julian L. Simon Memorial Award Dinner in Washington, D.C.

 Julian L. Simon Memorial Award Honorees:

 2021 – William Easterly – Professor of Economics at New York University and Co-Director of the NYU Development Research Initiative

 2020 – Dr. Steven Horwitz – Director of the Institute for the Study of Political Economy and Distinguished Professor of Free Enterprise at Ball State University

 2019 – Johan Norberg – Swedish author, lecturer, documentary filmmaker, Senior Fellow at the Cato Institute and the European Centre for International Political Economy

 2018 – Hernando de Soto – Economist, author, humanitarian and founder and president of the Institute for Liberty and Democracy